 Apr.
 24: Robbins Library Queer Book Group discussion of the autobiography I Can’t Date Jesus: Love, Sex, Family, Race, and Other Reasons I’ve Put My Faith In Beyoncé by Michael Arceneaux, 7 pm, Robbins Library Conference Room.

 Apr.
-27: Annual Drag Prom, cosponsored by Mystic LGBTQ+ Youth Support Network (Queer Mystic), Robbins Library, the Council on Aging, and the Rainbow Commission (additional cosponsors welcome!).
-If you’re interested in helping plan the Drag Prom, please email Katy at the Robbins Library.
+27: Annual Drag Prom, 7-10 pm, Arlington Senior Center, 27 Maple St. Free to attend for all teens!
+Join us for a night of celebrating all things LGBTQ+ at Robbins Library’s Prom Event of the Year!
+This dance is open to all expressions of self, no need to dress up but feel free to come in your most fabulous outfits!
+Cosponsored by Mystic LGBTQ+ Youth Support Network (Queer Mystic), Robbins Library, the Council on Aging, and the Rainbow Commission (additional cosponsors welcome!).
+If you’re interested in helping plan the Drag Prom, please email Teen Librarian Katy (firstname.lastname@example.org).

 May 22: “The State of Hate in Massachusetts and What the Community Can Do to Respond,” presented by ADL’s Metro North Advisory Committee and Wakefield Human Rights Commission.
 Savings Bank Theater at Wakefield High School.

 Jun.
 6: Rainbow Commission monthly meeting, Robbins Library fourth floor conference room, 700 Mass Ave.

 The Lexington PRIDE celebration will be Jun.
 9, 11am-2pm.